Logo of Search a Plumber

 Why Columbus Homeowners Need Sewer Line Inspections

 Columbus is a city with diverse neighborhoods, many featuring homes built decades ago with original sewer lines made of clay tile or cast iron.
 These materials are susceptible to deterioration, root intrusion, and ground shifting over time.
 A video pipe inspection is the only way to see inside these buried lines without excavation, providing a clear picture of their health.
-This is vital for proactive maintenance and is often a key step in the city's efforts to reduce sanitary sewer overflows and basement backups through targeted infrastructure programs1.
+This is vital for proactive maintenance and is often a key step in the city's efforts to reduce sanitary sewer overflows and basement backups through targeted infrastructure programs.

 Common scenarios that warrant a sewer scope inspection in Columbus include: